rust-lang/reference/src/abi.md

 ## The `no_mangle` attribute

 r[abi.no_mangle.intro]
-The *`no_mangle` attribute* may be used on any [item] to disable standard symbol name mangling.
+The *`no_mangle` attribute* may be used on functions and statics to disable standard symbol name mangling.
 The symbol for the item will be the identifier of the item's name.

 ```rust
 #[unsafe(no_mangle)]